War bride: Vietnam War

 8,040 Vietnamese women came to the U.S. as war brides between 1964 and 1975.

-Iraq War
+Iraq and Afghanistan Wars

-War brides from wars subsequent to Vietnam became less common due to differences in religion and culture, shorter durations of wars, and direct orders.
-As of 2006, about 1,500 visa requests had been made by US military personnel for Iraqi spouses and fiancées.
-There have been several well-publicized cases of American soldiers marrying Iraqi women.
+War brides from wars subsequent to Vietnam became less common due to differences in religion and culture, shorter durations of wars, direct orders, and a change in immigration and military laws.
+As of 2006, only about 2,000 visa requests had been made by U.S. military personnel for Iraqi and Afghan spouses and fiancées.
+There have nevertheless been several well-publicized cases of American soldiers marrying Iraqi and Afghan women.